xrdocs-staging/automation/_tutorials/introducing-crosswork-planning.md

 ## Dashboard ##

-After Crosswork Planning has been installed successfully, the user can interact with Crosswork Planning using a web based interface.
+After Crosswork Planning is installed, the user can interact with Crosswork Planning using a web based interface.
 Upon login, the user will be presented with a Dashboard which presents an overall summary of its status.

 ![Crosswork Planning Dashboard]({{site.baseurl}}/images/intro-cp-dashboard-001.png)